open-austin/budgetparty/README.md

 At this stage, we have:

 1. A working prototype (version 0.0) [austinbudget.party](http://austinbudget.party/).
 2. Designs for version 1.0 of Budget Party.
 See examples [here](https://github.com/open-austin/budgetparty/issues/74#issuecomment-284244078) and [here](https://github.com/open-austin/budgetparty/issues/73#issuecomment-284243962).
+[Sketch File](https://github.com/open-austin/budgetparty/files/880263/budgetParty-v2.2.sketch.zip)
 3. Tested the prototype at a Budget Game Nights and in a high school classroom.

 **For the 1.0 release, we are working on:**